 - Gallbladder removal (cholecystectomy).
 If stones are in your gallbladder, your gallbladder must be removed.
 These stones cannot be taken out with ERCP.
 Gallbladder removal is a common surgery.
 Your body will work well without your gallbladder.
 It is not essential for a healthy life.

 - Percutaneous drainage/cholecystostomy.
 If stones in your gallbladder cause a blockage of bile acid and subsequent infection, your gallbladder will have to be removed.
-However, if you are too sick to undergo surgery or there are other complications, a drainage tube may be inserted into your gallbladder through the skin of your abdomen.
-This will temporarily remove the blockage and drain any infection.
+But if you are too sick to have surgery or there are other complications, a drainage tube may be inserted into your gallbladder through the skin of your abdomen.
+This will temporarily bypass the blockage and drain any infection.

 - Oral dissolution therapy.
 The stones are dissolved using medicines made from bile acid.
-But gallstones tend to come back when the medicine is stopped.
+But, it can take a couple of years to completely dissolve the stones.
+They also tend to come back when the medicine is stopped.

 - Methyl-tert-butyl ether.
-This solution can be shot (injected) into your gallbladder to dissolve stones.
-This is an experimental procedure.
+This solution or a similar chemical can be shot (injected) through the skin into your gallbladder to dissolve stones.
+This is an uncommon procedure.

 Most people respond very well once their stones are dissolved or taken out.